PennyLaneAI/pennylane/doc/development/deprecations.rst

   - Deprecated in v0.35
   - Will raise an error in v0.36

-* ``MeasurementProcess.name`` and ``MeasurementProcess.data`` have been deprecated, as they contain dummy values that are no longer needed.

-  - Deprecated in v0.35
-  - Will be removed in v0.36

 * The contents of ``qml.interfaces`` is moved inside ``qml.workflow``.

   - Contents moved in v0.35